 Effective communication is critical in delivering effective healthcare, and communication is most effective when both parties share a common language.
 This course will teach students the basics of Spanish as it applies to the medical field such as physical examinations, emergencies, common diseases within the Latino population, and specializations.
 By familiarizing students with conversational Spanish and medical Spanish, this course will enable students to apply their learning to real-world situations, to assist in communications, and ultimately to break down the barrier between healthcare providers and patients.
-By the end of the quarter students should be able to communicate in simple Spanish using mainly the present tense, past regular tenses and phrasal verbs to express future intentions.
+By the end of the quarter, students should be able to communicate in simple Spanish using mainly the present tense, past regular tenses and phrasal verbs to express future intentions.
 They should be able to utilize specific medical terms learned in class.
 Students should be able to communicate with Spanish speaking patients by asking personal questions as well as questions about their health.
-They should be able to sustain a conversation about a specific medical problem as presented by a native speaker of Spanish in simple terms.
-They should be able to give advice and recommendations to the problem using short sentences.
-Students should be able to read and comprehend the essence of a medical history or specific medical case in Spanish.
-They should be able to write professional comments on the medical interview performed using basic statements constructed with learned grammatical structures and vocabulary.
+They should be able to understand basic spoken Spanish as related to the course material.
+They should be able to give advice and recommendations to a medical problem using short sentences.

-Prerequisites: Successful completion of prior quarter of coursework or program permission.
+Prerequisites: Pre-pharmacy curriculum and admission to program; Successful completion of prior quarter coursework or program permission.